EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

    sudo fdisk -l

-You should see a device named mmcblk0 or sdd.
+You should see a device named mmcblk0 or sd(x).
 Unzip and flash the image:

 .. prompt:: bash $